Getting the most out of your team

 Prof. Randall Peterson, London Business School

-Leading a High Performance Team
+Leading a High Performance Team, morning session.

 Business teams are increasingly operating in complex environments with multiple external actors outside of historical team and organisational boundaries; therefore the need for effective high performance teams has never been greater.
 Traditionally the focus of team leadership development activities has been on managing the internal dynamics of a team.
 That remains critical for leading an effective team, but is no longer enough.
 Today’s companies expect managers to work across many differences (e.g., age, gender, function, personality, culture, etc.) and to manage in a change-oriented environment.
 In this session,